Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

-where $\alpha$ is the magnitude of the SOC and $\vecg_\vk = (0,0,k_x)$ for a nanowire extending along the $x$-axis.
-We again consider an electron and hole with opposite spins at an energy $\varepsilon$ in the upper panel of Fig. \ref{fig:proxsoc}, as these are the excitations involved in the Andreev-reflection process inducing superconductivity in the SOC metal.
+We now discuss the superconductor proximity effect in hybrid structures with SOC~\cite{reeg_prb_15}.
+An important point which distinguishes the magnetic and SOC case is that the dimensionality is important for the qualitative behavior of the proximity effect.
+Consider first the one-dimensional (1D) case, \textit{e.g.} S/nanowire with SOC.
+We can model an antisymmetric Rashba-like SOC by $H_{SO} = \alpha \vecg_\vk \cdot \vecsigma,$ where $\alpha$ is the magnitude of the SOC and $\vecg_\vk = (0,0,k_x)$ for a nanowire extending along the $x$-axis \cite{cayao_prb_18}.
+We again consider an electron and hole with opposite spins at an energy $\varepsilon$ in \cref{fig:proxf}(b), as these are the excitations involved in the Andreev-reflection process inducing superconductivity in the SOC metal.
 The band-structure in the SOC metal is now different than in the ferromagnetic case.
 By considering electrons and holes with opposite spin labels, we see that such pairs have momenta $\pm k_{F\uparrow}$ or $\pm k_{F\downarrow}$, respectively.
 Therefore, there is no mismatch\footnote{When the Andreev reflection process involves quasiparticles with excitation energy $\varepsilon$, there is a tiny mismatch between the wavevectors due to different signs for $\varepsilon$ in the wavevector expression for electrons and holes.
 This mismatch also occurs in the normal metal case, and does not cause oscillations of the energy-integrated superconducting correlation function in the normal metal.} in the momentum magnitude between the electrons and the Cooper pair wavefunction does not acquire any center-of-mass momentum.
 Thus, Andreev reflection only involves intraband (same band) excitations in the 1D case and there is no oscillatory behavior of the superconducting correlations inside the SOC metal.
+In the diffusive limit, a decay length $\hbar/m\alpha$ of the triplet correlations in a SOC metal~\cite{reeg_prb_15} can be compared to the decay length $\sqrt{D/h}$ of triplets in F.

-The situation changes qualitatively when going to 2D.
-We can model a 2D system with Rashba SOC by the same $\hat{H}_\text{SOC}$, but this time with a $\vecg_\veck$-vector that depends on both $k_x$ and $k_y$ for a system that lies in the $xy$-plane, such as a 2DEG.
-A Rashba-like SOC is described by $\vecg_\vk = (-k_y,k_x,0)$ and gives rise to the band-structure shown in the lower panel of Fig. \ref{fig:proxsoc}.
+The situation changes qualitatively when going to two-dimensional (2D).
+We can model a 2D system with Rashba SOC by the same $H_{SO}$, but this time with a $\vecg_\veck$-vector that depends on both $k_x$ and $k_y$ for a system that lies in the $xy$-plane, such as a 2DEG.
+A Rashba-like SOC is described by $\vecg_\vk = (-k_y,k_x,0)$ and gives rise to the band-structure shown in \cref{fig:sfprox}.